dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

 * Use spaces not tabs!

-### Can you a pep8 checker to PEP8 your code
+### You can use a pep8 checker to PEP8 your code
 ```
 pip install autopep8
-autopep8 --in-place
+autopep8 --in-place mypythonfile.py

 ```
 ---